Project Selection Methods

 The mathematical approach is commonly used for larger projects.
 The constrained optimization methods require several calculations in order to decide on whether or not a project should be rejected.

 Cost-benefit analysis is used by several organizations to assist them to make their selections.
-Going by this method, you would have to consider all the positive aspects of the project, which is the benefits, and then deduct the negative aspects (or the costs) from the benefits.
+Going by this method, you would have to consider all the positive aspects of the project which are the benefits and then deduct the negative aspects (or the costs) from the benefits.
 Based on the results you receive for different projects, you could choose which option would be the most viable and financially rewarding.

 Would this decision help me to increase organizational value in the long run?